About

 PLEASE DO NOT REPRODUCE THIS BIOGRAPHY WITHOUT WRITTEN PERMISSION.
 CONTACT US FOR OFFICIAL PUBLICITY MATERIALS

-Michael debuted as a concerto soloist at twelve, performing Qilianshan Rhapsody by Chinese composer Kang Jiandong at the Qingdao Grand Theatre in China.
-His European concerto debut came a year later; he played Mozart’s Piano Concerto No. 24 in C minor (K. 491) with the Orchestre de Cannes under Sergio Monterisi in Nice, France.
-He continues to collaborate as a soloist with numerous orchestras worldwide, working with such conductors as Stephen Mulligan and Gemma New.
+As a concerto soloist, Michael’s repertoire spans the five Beethoven concertos, all the piano concertos of Brahms and Chopin, almost all the piano concertos and Paganini Rhapsody of Rachmaninoff, most of the great Mozart piano concertos, as well as works by Gershwin, Grieg, Liszt, Prokofiev, Saint-Saëns, and Schumann.
+By early 2026 he will add several great American piano concertos to his repertoire, including the Barber Piano Concerto, the Bernstein “Age of Anxiety”, and Hailstork’s Piano Concerto.
+He appears as a soloist with numerous orchestras worldwide, working with such conductors as Stephen Mulligan and Gemma New.
 His 2017 performance of Tchaikovsky’s Piano Concerto No. 1 with the St. Louis Symphony Youth Orchestra conducted by New at a sold-out Powell Symphony Hall was telecasted by PBS affiliate KETC (Nine Network of Public Media).

 Michael has also received recognition as the winner of several top prizes in international competitions.
 In 2014, he won the First Prize in the Midwest International Piano Competition, where the jury included Alexander Toradze.
 He additionally won a gold medal with high distinction at the Manhattan International Music Competition in 2019.